allebone/help.omni.af.mil/docs/PEX/Training.md

 2. Select the commitment to generate a list of personnel on that commitment and a list of available reporting worksheets.

 3. Select from each list and click Generate TAR.
-The rest of this tab functions the same as the Person ta2.
+The rest of this tab functions the same as the Person tab.

 ### Generate AF 1522 \(Group Report\)